John V. Farwell: Biography

 A group led by Farwell, his brother Charles, Abner Taylor, and A. C. Babcock was named responsible for constructing the Texas State Capitol in 1879.
 In exchange for his service as builder, the Farwells were paid with the largest cattle ranch in the world, the 3050000 acre XIT Ranch.
 The Farwells oversaw a herd of over 150,000 cattle.
 The ranch proved relatively unprofitable, as cattle prices plunged in the late 1880s.
 By 1905, the land was mostly subdivided.
 Farwell was also a member of the Chicago Historical Society and the Union League Club.

-He died at his home in Lake Forest, Illinois, on August 20, 1908, following a six-month illness.
+He died at his home in Lake Forest, Illinois, on August 20, 1908, following a six-month illness, and was buried at Lake Forest Cemetery.
 John V. Farwell & Co. maintained its name until it was purchased by Carson, Pirie & Co. in 1926.